 I completed my post-graduate training in Family Medicine in Canada where I practiced in Family Medicine and Palliative Care for 10 years before moving to NZ in 2003.
 I trained as a Palliative Medicine Specialist in New Zealand.

-Clinical Nurse Specialist Palliative Care – Primary
+Nurse Practitioner Palliative Care – Primary

-RN, BN, PG Cert Palliative Care, MN (Clinical)
+NP, RN, BN, PG Cert Palliative Care, MN (Clinical)